- Quick homemade puppy formula: evaporated milk, water, light corn syrup, and full-fat yogurt.

 2. Can you make your own puppy formula?

 Many pet owners really appreciate the fact that puppy formula can be made right at home.
-The only thing that you need is a good puppy formula recipe.
+The only thing that you need is a good puppy formula recipe to bottle feed young pups.

 Thankfully, there are several great puppy formula recipes available online, and the best puppy formula recipes will require fresh goat’s milk.